rdp/replace-text-pdf/README.md

 # replace-text-pdf

-replace text within pdf files.
-A trickier task than you might suppose...made easy-er here, and possible to script from the command line.
+Replaces text occurrences within pdf files.
+A trickier task than you might suppose...made easy-er here, and possible to script via the command line.

 To use:

 convert your pdf to "uncompressed" format.  pdftk is one way https://stackoverflow.com/a/920471/32453

+  $ sudo apt install pdftk
   $ pdftk original.pdf output original.uncompressed.pdf uncompress

-Now at this point, your raw pdf file might well have some text in it that looks wonky, like this:
+Now at this point, your raw pdf file might well have some text in it that looks wonky, like this syntax for the text "Other information ":

 [(O)-16(ther i)-20(nformati)-11(on )]TJ

 The weird numbers denote text offsets, allowing for kerning and controlling the size of the spaces between words and such https://stackoverflow.com/a/66282749/32453, and appear to be common.
-But make it hard to use a tool like "sed" to replace text.
+But make it hard to use a tool like "sed" to modify text.

-So this program is "TJ aware", you tell it which text to replace.
-If it finds it it discards the glyph numbers and does the replace.
+So this program is "TJ aware"'ish, you tell it which text to replace.
+If it finds it, it discards the glyph numbers and does the replace.
 It works most of the time.
 More often than sed typically.
-At least as good at sed always (assuming you don't need a regular expression).
+At least as good at sed always (assuming you don't need regular expression replace).
+Give it a shot!

 To run it, install "crystal" programming language compiler first then clone this repo.
-Then run make or
+Then cd into it, run
+$ make

+ or

 $ crystal build replaceinpdf.cr

-now run
+now run the program like:

 $ ./replaceinpdf.cr input_filename.pdf "something you want replaced" "what you want it replaced with" output_filename.pdf